AI Transport

 The reconnect succeeded - but the session didn't.

-This piece covers why reconnection issues are more difficult to anticipate for AI agents than standard WebSocket applications, and how to resolve both the transport and session recovery sides of the problem.
+This piece covers why reconnection issues are harder to anticipate for AI agents than standard WebSocket applications, how to resolve both the transport and session recovery sides of the problem, and why the bidirectional nature of agentic applications makes SSE a poor fit for this use case.

 Key takeaways